 1. Take a Khmer Cooking Class

 There’s no better way to connect with Cambodia than through its cuisine.
 Join a local cooking class that starts at the market, then learn to make traditional dishes like fish amok, banana blossom salad, and spring rolls.
 Options like Le Tigre de Papier and Cooks in Tuk Tuks are both fun and hands-on.
+Trying new foods while traveling is part of the experience, and a portable electric toothbrush and water flosser combo like this one can help keep your teeth clean after a wonderful day of cooking.

 2. Stroll Through the Made in Cambodia Market

 This riverside market focuses on locally made products—from silk scarves and jewelry to handmade soaps and snacks.
 You’ll also find live music and artisan demos on the weekends.
 It’s a great place to pick up souvenirs that support local creatives.
+Many travelers like carrying a reliable travel backpack like this one which makes it easy to carry your purchases from the market as well as your camera gear and accessories to take photos of all the handicrafted treasures and souvenirs.

 3. Enjoy a Sunset Cruise on the Tonle Sap River

 Swap dusty temple roads for a peaceful boat ride along the Tonle Sap.
 Many cruises include drinks and snacks, and some stop by floating villages like Kampong Phluk.
 The sunsets over the water here are absolutely magical.
+Capture breathtaking sunset footage with a Drone like this featuring ultra-high-definition video for vivid detail and crystal-clear scenery shots.

 4. Catch a Performance at Phare, the Cambodian Circus